akhoury/nodebb-plugin-ubbmigrator/README.md

     nbb: {
         resetup: {

             // to run: node app --setup={...} with setupVal below
             // !!!!
 IMPORTANT !!!
 THIS WILL FLUSH YOUR NodeBB Redis Database

+            // ALSO turning this false will resume where it left off, meaning if something crashes, just turn this to false
             run: true,

             // the stringified object to be passed to --setup